kotakasahara/omegagene/doc/source/dev-manual/tools.rst

 **Jenkins [FUTURE]**
-  All changes pushed to Gerrit are automatically compiled and otherwise checked on various platforms using a continuous integration system at [to be determined].
+  All changes pushed to Gerrit are automatically compiled and otherwise checked on various platforms using a continuous integration system [to be determined].
-  :doc:`jenkins` documents how Jenkins interacts with the build system, providing information on how to replicate the builds Jenkins does (e.g., to diagnose issues).

 **Redmine [FUTURE]**
   Bugs and issues, as well as some random features and discussions,